-At the deposition, the person who is being examined is put under oath, usually by a New York court reporter, and the attorneys for each side will then ask questions which will be recorded and transcribed into written versions of the conversation or line of questioning.
+At the deposition, the person who is being examined is put under oath, usually by a court reporter, and the attorneys for each side will then ask questions which will be recorded and transcribed into written versions of the conversation or line of questioning.
 Sometimes, an attorney may even request a video recording of the deposition.

 What Kinds of Questions Are Asked During a Deposition?

 Questions can range to any number of topics, and there are often fewer restrictions on attorneys in the way they phrase their lines of questioning.
 That said, the proceeding is not intended to waste time, so the questions are generally tailored to the witnesses involvement in the case.

 Who Might be Asked to Attend a Deposition?

 There are many different kinds of witnesses.
 Expert witnesses like doctors who have treated the plaintiff, or doctors hired by the insurance company to examine the plaintiff, can be questioned at a pretrial deposition.
 These doctors may be asked about any diagnosis or prognosis, about the type and cost of the treatment for the injury, and about any limitation or permanent injury suffered by the plaintiff.